tansr7/NTU-login-extension/README.md

 ![login_demo](./assets/login_demo.gif)

+# Why

+It's way faster than logging in manually

 # Keep your credentials secure

 Be careful of whom and what you share.
 Users should exercise extra caution when handling files containing credentials.
 This extension should really only be used by *yourself* for *yourself*.

 # Installation